ltung7/idosell/readme.md

 # Idosell REST API

-This package wraps around the Idosell Api to make it easier to use using chainable options, more intuitive methods and helpers to easily format requests.
+This package wraps around the Idosell REST Api to make it easier to use by implementing chainable options, more intuitive methods and helpers to format requests more easily.
 [Official Idosell documentation](https://idosell.readme.io/docs) is still applicable for the most part.

 ## Basic use